raspiblitz/raspiblitz/FAQ.md

 ## I have the full blockchain on another computer.
 How do I copy it to the RaspiBlitz?

-Copying a already synced blockchain from another computer (for example your Laptop) can be a quick way to get the RaspiBlitz started.
+Copying a already synced blockchain from another computer (for example your Laptop) can be a quick way to get the RaspiBlitz started or replacing a corrupted blockchain with a fresh one.
 Also that way you synced and verified the blockchain yourself and not trusting the RaspiBlitz FTP/Torrent downloads (dont trust, verify).

 One requirement is that the blockchain is from another bitcoin-core client with version greater or equal to 0.17.1 with transaction index switched on (`txindex=1` in the `bitcoin.conf`).